TobiasNetzer/ATLab/README.md

 -   **Scripting Engine**: Create test sequences with multi-step scripts.
 -   **Customizable Test Steps**: Each test step can perform multiple actions:
     -   **Instrument Commands**: Send commands to devices with configurable timeouts and delays.
-    -   **Response Validation**: Use response masks to verify hardware output.
+    -   **Response Validation**: Use response masking to verify hardware output.
     -   **Shell Commands**: Execute local system commands or scripts as part of the test flow.
     -   **Relay Control**: Manage the Relay Matrix and Relay Groups, using the Test Interface Adapter to route signals through different relays.
-    -   **Variables**: Define and use script variables within your test steps.

 ## Build and Prerequisites